 The Ordinary primers just like the rest of the products from this range got very popular in the recent months.
 We have already shared with you reviews of some of their skin care products.
-And as the time goes by, we seem to buy more and more from The Ordinary, in spite of the unpredictable order fulfilment.
+And as the time goes by, we seem to buy more and more from The Ordinary, in spite of the unpredictable order fulfillment from one of the UK shops.
+Unfortunately, we will have to switch to other shops, maybe Cult Beauty or Beautylish that also offer this skin care line.

 Before I start this review, let me share with you, once again few details about my skin.
 I honestly believe it will help you to understand my reasoning in the further arguments on pros and cons of the makeup primers in question.